Bryan Massey: Career

 Bryan Massey began his acting career at the age of 9 when he made the local paper by winning the 5th grade talent show lip-syncing to Steve Martin's "King Tut".
 In college, Bryan had lead roles in several musicals, participated in community theater, made several short movies with friends on campus, and was a nationally ranked member of the cheer-leading squad.
 After earning an associate degree in Radio/Television, Bryan decided to pursue his acting career and moved to Hollywood.
 He got his "Big Break" after being cast as violent psychopath Ladd Russo in the widely successful English dub of Baccano!, for which he won a "Dubby" Award in 2009.
 Besides his famous roles as Oolong in the Dragon Ball series, Ladd Russo in Baccano and Dick Gumshoe in Ace Attorney, he is also best known for his role as Tenshiro Okakura in the anime series Rideback, based on the manga of the same name.
 While he is mostly known for his voice work in animated mediums, he has also appeared in many Live-Action Movies and TV series, which began with a small role in the second season of Fox's Prison Break.

 Personal life

 Bryan Massey was born in Pontiac, Michigan but moved to Dallas, Texas when he was just 7 years old.
-His first hobbies included filming videos, acting, and playing football, but he ended up quitting football in high school when it conflicted with his theatre schedule.
+His first hobbies included filming videos, acting, and playing football, though he ended up quitting football in high school when it conflicted with his theatre schedule.
 He became engaged to his wife, Page Burkhalter, on November 3, 2010.
-They have a daughter together named Burkley Massey.
+Together, they have a daughter named Burkley Massey.